Planned Solutions Inc. Takes $111,000 Position in Medical Properties Trust, Inc. (NYSE:MPW)

 Planned Solutions Inc. purchased a new stake in Medical Properties Trust, Inc. (NYSE:MPW – Get Rating) in the 1st quarter, according to its most recent filing with the Securities & Exchange Commission.
 The fund purchased 13,535 shares of the real estate investment trust’s stock, valued at approximately $111,000.

 Other hedge funds also recently made changes to their positions in the company.
-Sargent Bickham Lagudis LLC purchased a new position in shares of Medical Properties Trust in the fourth quarter valued at $27,000.
-Allworth Financial LP grew its position in shares of Medical Properties Trust by 69.9% in the fourth quarter.
-Allworth Financial LP now owns 2,528 shares of the real estate investment trust’s stock valued at $28,000 after purchasing an additional 1,040 shares in the last quarter.
-Tobam purchased a new position in shares of Medical Properties Trust in the fourth quarter valued at $33,000.
-Glassy Mountain Advisors Inc. purchased a new position in shares of Medical Properties Trust in the fourth quarter valued at $33,000.
+Sargent Bickham Lagudis LLC bought a new position in Medical Properties Trust in the 4th quarter worth about $27,000.
+Allworth Financial LP increased its stake in Medical Properties Trust by 69.9% in the 4th quarter.
+Allworth Financial LP now owns 2,528 shares of the real estate investment trust’s stock worth $28,000 after acquiring an additional 1,040 shares during the last quarter.
+Tobam bought a new position in Medical Properties Trust in the 4th quarter worth about $33,000.
+Glassy Mountain Advisors Inc. bought a new position in Medical Properties Trust in the 4th quarter worth about $33,000.
 Finally, Private Trust Co.
-NA grew its position in Medical Properties Trust by 64.0% during the first quarter.
+NA increased its stake in Medical Properties Trust by 64.0% in the 1st quarter.
 Private Trust Co.
-NA now owns 3,289 shares of the real estate investment trust’s stock worth $27,000 after buying an additional 1,284 shares in the last quarter.
+NA now owns 3,289 shares of the real estate investment trust’s stock worth $27,000 after acquiring an additional 1,284 shares during the last quarter.
 74.26% of the stock is currently owned by hedge funds and other institutional investors.

 Analysts Set New Price Targets

 A number of brokerages have weighed in on MPW.
-Barclays decreased their target price on Medical Properties Trust from $14.00 to $12.00 and set an “overweight” rating on the stock in a research note on Wednesday, April 5th.
-Truist Financial upped their target price on Medical Properties Trust from $8.00 to $9.00 in a research note on Friday, March 31st.
 KeyCorp decreased their target price on Medical Properties Trust from $16.00 to $15.00 and set an “overweight” rating on the stock in a research note on Tuesday, April 4th.
-Stifel Nicolaus decreased their target price on Medical Properties Trust from $14.00 to $12.00 in a research note on Friday, April 28th.
-Finally, StockNews.com began coverage on Medical Properties Trust in a research note on Thursday, May 18th.
-They issued a “hold” rating on the stock.
+Stifel Nicolaus cut their price objective on Medical Properties Trust from $14.00 to $12.00 in a report on Friday, April 28th.
+StockNews.com began coverage on Medical Properties Trust in a report on Thursday, May 18th.
+They issued a “hold” rating for the company.
+Bank of America cut Medical Properties Trust from a “buy” rating to a “neutral” rating and set a $10.00 price objective for the company. in a report on Thursday, March 16th.
+Finally, Raymond James cut their price objective on Medical Properties Trust from $18.00 to $16.00 and set a “strong-buy” rating for the company in a report on Thursday, March 2nd.
 Eight research analysts have rated the stock with a hold rating, three have assigned a buy rating and one has given a strong buy rating to the stock.
 According to MarketBeat, Medical Properties Trust currently has an average rating of “Hold” and an average target price of $13.23.

 Medical Properties Trust, Inc is a self-advised real estate investment trust, engages in the investment, acquisition, and development of net-leased healthcare facilities.
 Its property portfolio includes rehabilitation hospitals, long-term acute care hospitals, ambulatory surgery centers, hospitals for women and children, regional and community hospitals, medical office buildings, and other single-discipline facilities.